 Your goal is to help your daughter move beyond the anger to surface the feelings that are under it.
 Almost certainly, that feeling is fear, since fear usually drives aggression, and since a child who has been allowed to hurt her parent will almost certainly be quite frightened inside.

-So when your daughter lashes out at you, you will sit right down on the floor and pull her lovingly into your lap.
+So when your daughter lashes out at you, you can try sitting right down on the floor and invite her onto your lap.
 "Oh, Sweetie, you are so upset....You really want to watch a movie right now....You are very angry that I won't let you....But I won't let you hurt me, I will keep us both safe."